dcerutti1/Chalk-plus/README.md

 Cross-Platform: Works across different platforms that support ANSI escape codes (Linux, macOS, and Windows with appropriate terminal support).

+#[More features coming soon]

 Installation
-To add Chalk.rs to your project, add it to your Cargo.toml dependencies:
+To add Chalk-plus to your project, add it to your Cargo.toml dependencies:

 toml
 Copy
 Edit
 [dependencies]
-chalk = "0.1"
+chalk-plus = "0.1"
 Basic Usage
 Here’s a quick example of how to use Chalk.rs in your Rust application: